calender

 Monsoon Health Guide: Preventing Dengue Naturally with Diet and Lifestyle

-As the monsoon showers bring relief from the scorching heat and paint the world in fresh hues of green, they also usher in a host of seasonal health challenges-one of the most concerning being dengue.
-With rising humidity and water accumulation, the rainy season becomes the perfect breeding ground for mosquitoes, especially the Aedes aegypti mosquito, the primary transmitter of dengue.
+As the monsoon showers bring relief from the scorching heat and paint the world in fresh hues of green, they also usher in seasonal health challenges-one of the most concerning being dengue.
+Increased humidity and water accumulation create the perfect breeding ground for the Aedes aegypti mosquito, the primary transmitter of dengue fever.

-Dengue is more than just a seasonal inconvenience; it can lead to high fever, severe pain, and even life-threatening complications if not addressed promptly.
-While medical treatment is crucial, prevention remains the smartest strategy-and it begins at home.
+Dengue is more than a seasonal illness; it can lead to high fever, severe body pain, and complications if not addressed promptly.
+While medical treatment remains essential, the smartest strategy is prevention, and it begins right at home.

-Dengue is a viral infection caused by the dengue virus and is spread by the bite of an infected Aedes aegypti mosquito, which is most active during early morning and late afternoon.
+Dengue is a viral infection spread through the bite of an infected Aedes mosquito.
+These mosquitoes are most active during early morning and late afternoon, making prevention especially important during these hours.

 • Sudden high fever